[Moderate revision–posted 10/21/22 (replaces 3/11/20 edition)]

-(a) A person who desires, or is required, to accept an additional position with another state or federal agency will obtain approval to do so by submitting a request (see attachment) through normal administrative channels to the appropriate divisional vice president or comparable administrator.
+(a) A person who desires, or is required, to accept an additional position with another state or federal agency will obtain approval to do so by submitting an Application for Multiple Employment Finding through normal administrative channels to the appropriate divisional vice president or comparable administrator.
 The request will specify the agency involved, the position to be held, the period for which the appointment is to be made, and the details of the compensation to be received.
-The request will also explain how the appointment will benefit the state of Texas and confirm that there is no conflict created by holding the two positions.
+The request will also explain how the appointment will benefit the State of Texas and confirm that there is no conflict created by holding the two positions.

-(b) The vice president or comparable administrator, after coordination with the general counsel and approval, will prepare and process an order to obtain a Board of Regents finding at their next meeting.
-At the same time the order is prepared, the administrator will then notify the proposed appointee of this approval and request that a copy of the official record of the finding by the appointee's agency, which satisfies the requirements specified in 5.c.(1)(a) above, be provided.
+(b) The vice president or comparable administrator, after coordination with the General Counsel and approval, will prepare and process an order to obtain a Board of Regents finding at their next meeting.
+At the same time the order is prepared, the administrator will then notify the proposed appointee of this approval and request that a copy of the official record of the finding by the appointee's agency, which satisfies the requirements specified in 6.c.(1)(a) above, be provided.

 d.
 Fringe Benefits